 As children and young people increasingly turn to digital media for their information, they are more likely to encounter misleading narratives, bias and exaggeration.
 For better chances in life – and well-being – they need the skills to effectively evaluate what they see online.

-Too many young people are:
+More young people

 “It is no longer sufficient to teach digital skills in specialist computer science classes to only some pupils… We recommend that digital literacy sit alongside reading, writing and mathematics as the fourth pillar of a child’s education.”